dvu4/udacity-data-engineering/README.md

-Developed NoSQL database with Cassandra and build an ETL pipeline using Python based on the original schema outlined in project one.
+Develop NoSQL database with Cassandra and build an ETL pipeline using Python based on the original schema outlined in project one.
 We want to get some answers around the queries :
 * Get details of a song that was herad on the music app history during a particular session.
 * Get songs played by a user during particular session on music app.
 * Get all users from the music app history who listened to a particular song.